-Trading venues that trade derivatives in many cases establish thresholds for volatility control mechanisms differently.
-In some cases, models are used to establish appropriate thresholds.
+Trading venues that trade derivatives often have different modes of establishing thresholds for volatility control mechanisms differently and in some cases, models may be used to establish appropriate thresholds.
 In such cases, the model price may consider the trading price of the underlying product.
 Order entry and execution is permitted to occur so long as the modeled or calculated price of the derivative aligns with the value of the underlying product.
 Any interruption to trading would only occur when the price of the derivative does not align with the theoretical price or price of the underlying product.